VRuskaEngine/VRuskaEngine/tests/android/README.md

   `adb shell getprop ro.product.vendor.device` shows you the expected device.)
 - Have Python and pytest installed, either system-wide or in a `venv`.
 The version of pytest in Debian Bookworm is suitable.
-- Have built and installed the "outOfProcessDebug" build of Monado.
+- Have built and installed the "outOfProcessDebug" build of VRuska Engine.
   (`./gradlew installOOPD` in root dir)
 - Have set the out-of-process runtime as active in the OpenXR Runtime Broker (if applicable).